State of Washington Classified Job Specification

-This is the entry level classification for the professional PFML series.
-Under close supervision, performs basic and routine professional duties related to PFML insurance programs and services.
+This is the entry level of the series.
+Positions perform basic and routine professional duties related to insurance benefits programs and services.

-Incumbents develop a working knowledge of first-level professional PFML assignments, including processing basic and routine claims, conducting interviews, reviewing applications and documents to determine initial eligibility for PFML benefit(s) and collecting premiums from employers participating in the PFML program.
+Working under direct or close supervision positions develop a working knowledge of first-level professional insurance benefits determination assignments, including processing basic and routine claims, conducting interviews, reviewing applications and documents to determine initial eligibility, perform basic adjudication and collects taxes and premiums from employers.

-Tasks are typically recurring and limited in scope.
+Tasks are recurring and limited in scope.
 Assignments require basic analysis of a variety of applicable state and federal laws, regulations and policies.
-Scope of work is within established PFML standards.
+Scope of work is within established program standards.

 Assists employers in the use of electronic filing and payment methods;

 Assist claimants in filing basic insurance benefits claims;